icapeli/icapeli-phase_1_project/phase_1_project.md

 * Let's look at the data!
     * First, let's examine the genres with highest ROI.
     * Then, we'll examine ROI by runtime.
-    * Finally, we'll find the top 5 directors by runtime.
+    * Finally, we'll find the top 5 directors by ROI.

 I will import the relevant libraries: